MaxKiv/glorified_gantry/readme.md

 - Orchestrate task spawning, at least make startup task run first

-- Move setpoint generation functionality into OMS handler. e.g. flags and specifics, change the setpoint_cmd_tx to pass MotorCommand?

-- !
-Merge the update publisher + Pdo struct into 1, when writing PDO's we have access to everything (eg. controlword + setpoint & flags), so we should construct the PDO there

 - Parse R/TPDO mapping at configuration time or encode into type system. current hardcode setup is brittle

+- Refactor the feedback task to be more generic

 # Set up physical CAN